-For questions regarding your gift, please contact SHFoundation at email@example.com and a member of our team will promptly reply.
+For questions regarding your gift, please contact SHFund at firstname.lastname@example.org and a member of our team will promptly reply.

 Rookwood Pottery is teaming up with the “If You Give a Child a Book …” campaign for a gift that gives back.
 Each bookmark purchased will provide one book to a child in need.
 Get yours today!